ahmetulucay/java-works-1/README.md

 # JAVA-WORKS

+if - else

-While - do loops
+while - do loops

-Different Projects
+for loops

+mini bank project

+other projects